lidiarpo/Team6-EDA397-2017/report_template.md

 14. Notification settings #88 (8)
 15. Subscription settings #91 (8)
 16. Apply settings on those parts of the code that use them #105 (N/A)
+17. Make activity overview more readable to the user #115 (1)

 ### Work Done